 I had a loose sketch of the options and paths for the twitter decision tree.
 I honestly took the logic of the paths for the blog setup from what Tom had done for Thoughtvectors:

 Doing it as WordPress Pages using each step (Twitter and Blogs) as a child, and then within, each choice as a child again, structured it nicely:

 Well enough talk, you can walk it yourself! (watch the typos, they are likely everywhere).

 It is in operation, 4 open participants and 1 student have emerged alive.

 I am so excited about the energy and also savviness I heard from the students.
 I have not done much to try to explain blogging, and in fact, I encouraged them, if it was new, to not get caught up in themes and prettying it, to just start by writing.

 Anyhow, it’s exciting to put this in motion.
 As improv is a genre we are studying, I can certainly say that Mia and I are improv-ing a lot of the course.

 Top / Featured Image: “Lions-Gate-Mycenae.jpg” Wikimedia Commons photo by Andreas Trepte shared under a CC BY-SA license, modified by me with overlay of a Networked Narratives logo I made on original image

-The post "The #netnarr Labyrinthus, Intercepted Videos, and oh yes, Students" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2017/01/netnarr-labyrinthus/) on January 20, 2017.
+The post "The #netnarr Labyrinthus, Intercepted Videos, and oh yes, Students" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2017/01/netnarr-labyrinthus/) on January 20, 2017.